CamelClarkson/ACSC/README.md

 - Modulo arthimetic is used to wrap characters around, e.g., `x -> a` as (23 + 3) mod 26 = 0 (remember in computer science the first index is 0!)
 - Here is an example of a Caesar Cipher
 ```
-This is some text to be encrypted.
+this message needs to be encrypted
 ```
 And once encrypted we have
 ```